Rebar Calculator

 - Concrete cover

-- The distance from the concrete face to the nearest reinforcing steel, used here as the slab-edge offset before bar counts are made.
+- The distance from the concrete surface to the nearest reinforcing bar.

 - Center-to-center spacing

-- The distance from one bar centerline to the next bar centerline in the same direction.
+- The distance from one bar centerline to the next in the same direction.

 - Stock bar length